airnativeextensions/nativeextensions-documentation/docs/pushnotifications/firebase/_includes/add-manual-appdescriptor.md

 The following should be added to your `extensions` node in your application descriptor to identify all the required ANEs in your application:

-The following should be added to your `extensions` node in your application descriptor to identify all the required ANEs in your application:

 ```xml
 <extensions>
 	<extensionID>com.distriqt.PushNotifications</extensionID>